Tulsa King

 - In season 3, Pollak is only credited as a series regular in the episodes he appears in.
 In all other episodes, he is not

-- Credited among the main cast as Special Guest Star in season 3 episodes 9 and 10.
+- Credited among the main cast as a special guest star in the final two episodes of season 3.

 - This episode was first released in AMC Theatres on October 29–30 before its release on Paramount+.